xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 ## The Drawbacks of Being Stubborn

-Before moving to the 3 reasons why being stubborn is a good thing, let's first take a look at how being stubborn is a **bad** thing:
+Before touching on the 3 reasons why being stubborn is a good thing, let's first take a look at how being stubborn is a **bad** thing:

 <h4 style="font-size: 1.185rem; padding-top: 24px;"><li>You might be doing the wrong thing or ignoring the consequences.</li></h4>